 Our beer is like our children – its tough for us to play favourites.
 But, have fun, play around and try our beer in different ways and settings.
 We are confident you will develop your own favourites very soon.

-We are located at a new location on 20th Street (the old Joe's Cycle building, between the Mandarin and Doug's Spoke and Sport).
-Our building has a pile of history and we are very proud to have breathed new life into the old girl.
+We are located at a new location on 20th Street (across the street at Odd Couple and between the Mandarin and Spoke and Sport).
+Our building has a pile of history and we are very proud to have breathed new life into solid old building stock.

-Since we opened our doors, our retail store has been the only place to find 9 Mile Legacy beer.
+Beyond that, our taproom has historically been the primary place to find 9 Mile Legacy beer.
 Come down to the shop, enjoy what we have on tap and have us fill your refillable bottle (called a “growler”) with your favourite.
-Given our small size, we aren’t yet packaging our beer in bottles or cans, but this shall change with time.
+Stop by the bottle shop on your way out and grab a bomber or two (which also happen to be sold at fine craft beer retailers such as the Saskatoon Coop).

 9 Mile Legacy is a story of our two families, neighbours that have weathered hard times and celebrated good times together for the better part of a century.
-We are called “9 Mile Legacy” because we take pride in continuing the legacy built by those that have come before us.
+We are called “9 Mile Legacy” because we aren't that original - we are simply carrying on generational tradition of working together.
 Click here for the full story.

 You will soon receive an email confirming your subscription.